devillemereuil/kmail-enhanced-dark/README.md

-## Kmail Enhanced Dark
+# Kmail Enhanced Dark

-Kmail 5.2 theme with dark background and white text.
+Enhanced Kmail 5.2 theme for dark Qt theme with dark background and light text.

-Create by copying the "Kmail 5.2" theme and modifying it to dark style.
+Created by copying the "Kmail 5.2" theme and modifying it to dark style.